Russian Greetings and Farewells

 Greetings and Goodbyes in Russian:

-Here is our list of greetings and goodbyes in Russian.
-You can also view these words with translations from English to Russian.
+Words in bold added during the last update.
+You can also view these greetings from English to Russian.

 Ey ➔ Hey